 - U.S. Food and Drug Administration

 Information on the Agricultural Water Provisions

 The Food and Drug Administration (FDA) is proposing to extend, for covered produce other than sprouts, the dates for compliance with the agricultural water provisions in the Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption rule.
 FDA is proposing to extend the compliance dates to address questions about the practical implementation of compliance with certain provisions and to consider how FDA might further reduce the regulatory burden or increase flexibility while continuing to achieve our regulatory objectives, in keeping with the Administration's policies.
 For more information, please see the following:

 Are you ready for a Produce Safety Inspection?
 Find out now!
-In preparation for official Produce Safety Rule on-farm inspections beginning in 2019, CDFA is now offering a series of non-regulatory On-Farm Readiness Reviews (OFRRs).
+Produce Safety Rule regulatory inspections began for large farms in spring 2019.
+But CDFA offers non-regulatory On-Farm Readiness Reviews (OFRRs) for small and very small farms.
 These are designed to give farmers a better understanding of what they can expect from a routine Produce Safety Inspection.
 Please note that the PSA Grower Training is required before scheduling an OFRR, and it is preferable to schedule an OFRR during harvest periods.
 Please be prepared to provide the following information: